gtzjh/mymodels/README.md

 However, the process of building an interpretable machine learning model is complex and time-consuming, expecially for the beginners.
 And there is a lack of a comprehensive and easy-to-use tool for excuting the interpretable machine learning workflow.
-This project aims to automate the process of building an interpretable machine learning model workflow, and SAVE YOUR TIME!
+This project aims to automate this process and SAVE YOUR TIME !

 ## Prerequisites for Beginners